muskit/qmk-omni-key/README.md

 Thus, I had set my `KC_OMNI` variable to `QK_KB_7`.

-Also don't forget to add your keycode to the array; refer to my example above if needed.
+Also don't forget to add your keycode to the array as seen in the above JSON excerpt.

 ### 2. Update your _keymap.c_

 In your _keymap.c_, include _omni.h_.
-Make sure that you're including it properly relative to the repo/submodule if needed.

 ```c
 #include "./omni.h"
 ```

+If accessing this repo via cloning/submodule, make sure you include it properly.

 ```c
 #include "./qmk-omni-key/omni.h"